Driving in the UK

 What to do with your car

-If you are considering bringing your car over to the UK you should consider the transport costs of moving your car, the road worthiness of the vehicle and also whether you have a valid license to operate it.
+If you are considering bringing your car over to the UK you should know about the transport costs of moving your car, the road worthiness of the vehicle and also whether you have a valid license to operate it.

 Can I bring my car?